 Full-time Benefits-eligible faculty who work less than one full month and part-time Benefits-eligible faculty will earn annual leave on a pro rata basis.
 Faculty who wish to use annual leave must submit a request to their supervisor and receive approval.
 Supervisors may deny use of annual leave.
 Faculty members who use annual leave must report their usage monthly through the leave reporting system and submit their leave reports to their supervisor within the deadlines established by Payroll.
 Faculty may take paid annual leave only as earned or accrued.
 Faculty on paid leave will accrue annual leave at the normal rate.
 Faculty on unpaid leave will not accrue annual leave.
 Any leave taken which has not been accrued will be treated as leave without pay.
 The maximum carryover limits set forth above shall be effective at the end of each fiscal year.
-A faculty member may accrue annual leave in excess of the applicable limit during the course of a fiscal year, but he or she must either use all leave accrued in excess of the limit during the fiscal year or forfeit the excess at the earlier of the end of the fiscal year or termination of employment.
-A faculty member will be paid in full at his or her current rate of pay for unused hours of annual leave, up to the applicable maximum carryover limit, upon change from twelve-month to nine-month contract status, upon termination of employment, or at the time of retirement or death.
+A faculty member may accrue annual leave in excess of the applicable limit during the course of a fiscal year, but they must either use all leave accrued in excess of the limit during the fiscal year or forfeit the excess at the earlier of the end of the fiscal year or termination of employment.
+A faculty member will be paid in full at their current rate of pay for unused hours of annual leave, up to the applicable maximum carryover limit, upon change from twelve-month to nine-month contract status, upon termination of employment, or at the time of retirement or death.
 Upon the death of a faculty member, the estate of the deceased faculty member will be paid for the faculty member’s accrued annual leave, up to the applicable maximum carryover limit.

 5.4.4 Sick Leave

 Sick leave provides Mines faculty with paid time off from work to attend to their health and medical needs, as well as the health and medical needs of their spouses, parents, minor children, adult children who are incapable of self-care, legal dependents, or persons in the household for whom the employee is the primary caregiver.
 Faculty are expected to utilize sick leave to cover their time off from work for preventive care and diagnostic medical examinations, receipt of medical treatment, and recovery from mental or physical illnesses, non-work-related injuries, and health conditions.
 Paid sick leave may be used when the faculty member or the faculty member’s spouse, parent, children, legal dependents, or persons for whom the faculty member is the primary caregiver are the victims of domestic abuse, sexual assault, or harassment, and use of the leave is to seek medical attention for the domestic abuse, sexual assault, or harassment, obtain services from a victim services organization, obtain mental health or other counseling, or seek relocation or legal services (including participating in a related civil or criminal proceeding) due to the domestic abuse, sexual assault or harassment.
-Reasonable documentation for absences greater than 4 consecutive days may be requested by the supervisor.
+Reasonable documentation for absences greater than four consecutive days may be requested by the supervisor.
 Paid sick leave may also be used if a public health official has ordered closure of Mines, or if a public health official has ordered closure of the school or place of care for the faculty member’s child, and the faculty member needs to be absent from work to care for the child.
 Documentation may not be requested nor required for absences related to emergency leave.
-For more information, please contact Mines Benefits (firstname.lastname@example.org).
+For more information, please contact Mines Benefits (email@example.com).